exercism/blog/posts/hello-world-machine.md

 #### The Ascii

-You accidentally spilled some lemonade on the machine and now it only show you these strange number instead of the usual characters in the message.
+You accidentally spilled some lemonade on the machine and now it only shows you these strange numbers instead of the usual characters in the message.

 ```python
 def hello() -> str: